cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 $ simd version
 ```

-You should see `0.44.0` printed to the console.
+You should see `0.44.0` printed on the console.

 ## Configuration